frequency-chain/frequency/designdocs/capacity_staking_rewards_economic_model.md

 # Capacity Staking Rewards Economic Model

+This document outlines the economic model to be used for:
+1. determining the token value of the Reward Pool for a given Era
+2. how to calculate rewards for an individual staker
+3. when rewards are calculated
+4. when rewards are paid out
+5. where these calculations are performed

 ## Context and Scope:
 The Frequency Transaction Payment system uses Capacity to pay for certain transactions on chain.
 Accounts that wish to pay with Capacity must: